-Sun conjunct or quincunx Neptune people are prone more than most to dissolving!
+Sun conjunct Neptune or Sun quincunx Neptune people are prone more than most to dissolving!
 They have great difficulty holding onto their ego.
 The boundaries between themselves and others are blurry and they absorb the collective unconsciousness like a sponge.
 These subjects can be prone to escapism and all forms of addictions.
 This is because their physical sensitivity to the real world around them is so great.
 They long to merge with the great spirit and feel that euphoria of oneness once again.

 Sun conjunct Neptune in particular can suffer health problems due to their lack of “armour” from external penetration, psychically or physically.
 (Frida Kahlo) They can be extremely self-sacrificial, devoting themselves entirely to a person, to a cause or to their art.
 The merging of solar logic with the great poetic imagination that Neptune brings can create the most uplifting and enlightening art or music.
-And of course Neptune rules the Cinema, with many Neptunian stars being ripe for projection.
+And of course, Neptune rules the Cinema, with many Neptunian stars being ripe for projection.

 The creative essence of the Sun combined with Neptune’s abundant imagination can make the subject strive for idol status.
-They have huge dreams of being up-there with the stars for all eternity, a way to merge with the source.
+They have huge dreams of being up there with the stars for all eternity, a way to merge with the source.
 Sun quincunx Neptune can add a surprising spark of temper and electricity.
-But like a slippery eel they are able to slither out of their misdemeanours unscathed.
+But like a slippery eel, they are able to slither out of their misdemeanours unscathed.
 This exotic mix makes them glamorous and rather flash, therefore their failings are often overlooked.

 Sun Conjunct Neptune

 Louis Pasteur (09′) combined free creative imagination with methodical science.
 He became famous for inventing “Pasteurization”, a very Neptunian process where bacteria is dissolved using heat (the Sun!).
 George Melly (50′) The drink loving Jazz-personality and journalist surrendered to his ailing health, he said his dementia was like an LSD trip and thought his deafness was a benefit as he didn’t have to put up with boring conversations.

 Sun Quincunx Neptune

 David Beckham soccer player with pop-idol appeal.
 David is known as much for his dandy fashion sense and model good looks as his inspirational lightening kicks on the pitch.
 His game is sometimes overshadowed by his temper tantrums, but always quickly forgiven by fans owing to his brilliance.
 He made his dream come true by playing for the team he idolised.

 Jimmy Hoffa: Powerful and controversial labor union leader.
-He was zealous in his defense of the downtrodden manual workers.
+He was zealous in his defence of the downtrodden manual workers.
 Through coercion and force he ensuring they earned wages equal to skilled workers.
-Although convicted of fraud and being somewhat a small time gangster, he was highly moral, didn’t drink and condemned his associates for being wwomanizers.
-He disappeared without trace in 1975 which added to his mystique.
+Although convicted of fraud and being somewhat a small-time gangster, he was highly moral, didn’t drink and condemned his associates for being womanizers.
+He disappeared without a trace in 1975 which added to his mystique.